oneapi-src/oneDAL/docs/source/contribution/cpu_features.rst

 **************************

-This chapter describes which parts of the build system need to be modified to add new architectural extensions to the build system or to remove an outdated one.
+This chapter describes which parts of the build system need to be modified to add new architectural extension or to remove an outdated one.

 Makefile
 --------